Friday, July 17, 2009

 Women's hairstyles have changed a great deal over time.
 Thankfully.

-To celebrate the evolution of hairstyles, I've selected photos from the archives of Lake County women from the museum's archives.
+To celebrate the evolution of hairstyles, I've selected photos of Lake County women from the museum's archives.

 Sarah Jane Maynard (1836-1914) is shown here circa 1860.
 Her hairstyle and dress evoke the era 1854 to 1862, with her hair parted down the middle, and the small collar and wide bell sleeves on her dress.